Find Grad Schools

 250 Yearly Graduations

 University of Florida is the 6th most popular school in the nation for students seeking a graduate certificate in health professions.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-The health professions program at University of Florida awarded 250 graduate certificates during the 2020-2021 school year.
-Around 36% of these students were from an underrepresented racial-ethnic group, and 74% were women.
+During the most recent year for which we have data, 250 people received their graduate certificate in health professions from UF.
+Around 38% of these students were from an underrepresented racial-ethnic group, and 70% were women.

 220 Yearly Graduations

 The 7th most popular school in the country for health professions majors who are seeking their graduate certificate is A T Still University of Health Sciences.
 Each year, around 3,900 students seeking various degrees attend the university.
-For the 2020-2021 academic year, 220 graduate certificates were handed out to health professions majors at A T Still University of Health Sciences.
-Around 48% of these students were from an underrepresented racial-ethnic group, and 55% were women.
+During the most recent year for which we have data, 220 people received their graduate certificate in health professions from A T Still University of Health Sciences.
+Around 39% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 #8